roshkins/AjaxDemo/README.md

 0. Lastly, your `ajax:success` method needs only to swap a class (see `$.toggleClass`).

+## Interlude: RESTful design and nested resources

+Notice how the friend/unfriend action has been written in terms of a nested `friendship` resource.
+This is a common pattern: take a verb action, think of the noun that might be created by that action, and nest that as a resource.
+This is one of the secrets to nice, RESTful designs.

 ## Phase IV: Remote secrets form

 We have a `/users/123/secrets/new` page that displays a form.
 I'd like